cigrainger/rclass/content/pages/resources.md

 ### Main resources
 - [The R Project for Statistical Computing](http://www.r-project.org): Download R here.
 Some basic introductory information as well.
-- [GitHub](https://www.github.com): You will need to make an account here for the class.
-It's good practice to use git when coding and you can learn from established programmers.
 - [RStudio](http://www.rstudio.com): This is an 'integrated development environment' (IDE) for R. We will be using it in this course.
 - [R-bloggers](http://www.r-bloggers.com): A 'best of' R blogs.
 Usually interesting.
 - [idre at UCLA](http://www.ats.ucla.edu/stat/r/): The Institute for Digital Research and Education at UCLA has a lot of very good resources for learning R. Some of the content is dated.